 The #1 concern on construction projects in the 21st century has been safety; safety for the community where the project is being conducted, safety for the workers, tradesman, and contractors, and safety for those that occupy the project after its completion.
 The last several decades have seen an increase in OSHA standards and policies.
 Individual contractors are taking it on themselves to raise the bar even further than the aggressive OSHA standards and commit to injury free projects.
 There are many ways that these safety standards are being achieved; uncompromising project management, personal protective equipment, advancements in technology for the tools being used, project condition analysis, tagging procedures, etc. The list of improvements is seemingly endless.

 Ground penetrating radar can be a part of your company’s commitment to safety.
-We have talked, previously, of the different ways that GPR can help determine the location of underground utilities or how it can image the concrete to determine where post tension cables are located.
+We have talked, previously, of the different ways that GPR can help determine the location of private underground utilities or how it can image the concrete to determine where post tension cables are located.
 To date we have discussed them in terms of scheduling, budgeting, information, and risk.
 The concluding peace of mind that GPR can provide is that of the safety of those on your job site or in the community.

 In many cases ground penetrating radar can be used to locate live electrical conduit or other hazardous utility lines prior to cutting, digging, or construction.
 This information will ensure that potentially unsafe utilities or obstructions below the surface are known prior to engaging in the work.
 Further, ground penetrating radar can be used to perform concrete imaging services there by informing you where post tension cables and other structurally dangerous embedments may be.

-While there isn’t a technology, science, or procedure that can guarantee safety on a job site there are services that can be used to make the job safer.
+While there is not a technology, science, or procedure that can guarantee safety on a job site there are services that can be used to make the job safer.
 Consider ground penetrating radar the next time your project presents unknown issues or safety concerns.
 GPR may just be able to keep you on schedule, under budget while providing you valuable information that limits risk and keeps your project SAFE.

 GPRS Aids Local Law Enforcement Officials in the Search for Human Remains